-GEAR/OTHER: Beyond water and food collection, medical assistance, and shelter; plastic trash bags can be utilized as a substitute for many types of gear.
+Beyond water and food collection, medical assistance, and shelter; plastic trash bags can be utilized as a substitute for many types of gear.

 Rain Poncho – The only downside to wearing a plastic bag as a rain poncho is that they don’t breathe.
 This means that while it will hold the rain and snow out, it will also hold your sweat in.
 Pay close attention to your body temperature and water-loss when wearing a non-permeable covering like this.